-Arrive at the mythical, magical, and magnificent site of Delos and you might wonder how this barren islet, which has virtually no natural resources, became the religious and political center of the Aegean.
+Arrive at the mythical, magical, and magnificent site of Delos (6 nautical miles southwest of Mykonos) and you might wonder how this barren islet, which has virtually no natural resources, became the religious and political center of the Aegean.
 One answer is that Dhílos—to use the Modern Greek transliteration—provided the safest anchorage for vessels sailing between the mainland and the shores of Asia; another answer is that it had no other use.
 A third is provided if you climb Mt.
-Kynthos to see that the isle is shielded on three sides by other islands.
+Kynthos to see that the isle (which is not more than 5 km long and 1 km wide) is shielded on three sides by other islands.
 Indeed, this is how the Cyclades—the word means "circling ones"—got their name: they circle around the sacred island.

 Delos's amazing saga begins back in the times of myth:

 Zeus fell in love with gentle Leto, the Titaness, who became pregnant.
 When Hera discovered this infidelity, she forbade Mother Earth to give Leto refuge and ordered the Python to pursue her.
 Finally Poseidon, taking pity on her, anchored the poor floating island of Delos with four diamond columns to give her a place to rest.
 Leto gave birth first to the virgin huntress Artemis on Rhenea and then, clasping a sacred palm on a slope of Delos's Mt.
 Kynthos, to Apollo, god of music and light.